Mid-Cheshire line: Manchester Piccadilly via Styal Line

 Additionally, by running services from Cheshire through the airport, these could hypothetically continue through to Manchester Piccadilly via the Styal Line.
 Such a route would cut more than 5 miles off the current Stockport route and would restore journey times between Cheshire and Manchester to the times achieved before 1990, when the Sale route was transferred to Manchester Metrolink.
 However, the Styal Line route between the Airport and Manchester Piccadilly has become one of the most congested routes on the national rail network, with commuter stations on the line now operating on a skip-stop basis since the May 2018 timetable and no spare capacity left.

 Running tram-trains directly to Manchester

 The possibility of running tram-trains between Greenbank or Knutsford and central Manchester has been examined.

 Electrification

 In March 2015, the Electrification Task Force said that the Mid-Cheshire line was a tier 1 priority for being electrified in the CP6 period (2019-2024).
+However, coming into 2026 this has not been started.